arch-bc/arch-bc.github.io/_services/surveys.md

     This is particularly important where the property is statutorily listed, as potential repairs may require a specific approach or material, which can differ from more widely known modern construction practices and methods.<br><br>

-    Similarly, the listing of a building afects what can be altered, which means you could be inheriting responsibility for existing unapproved alterations or your own ideas for altering and/or extending the property once purchased may be restricted.<br><br>
+    Similarly, the listing of a building affects what can be altered, which means you could be inheriting responsibility for existing unapproved alterations or your own ideas for altering and/or extending the property once purchased may be restricted.<br><br>